 With these two modus operandi in the DFT methodology, our team can achieve high testing quality for SoCs and ASIC at a very low cost

-Low Technology Nodes are also associated with the power density and higher heat dissipation, both cause damage to ICs.
+Low Technology Nodes are also associated with power density and higher heat dissipation, both cause damage to ICs.
 To counter these challenges, our technicians call for clock gating, and voltage shutoffs in the functional mode with greater observations and control.
 Observing the change values in the required logic at the output and controlling the signal to logic value in the input – our technicians also take care of the DRC violations

 3. Simultaneous Handling of Multiple Fault Categories